 Here’s Haatchi’s story in his own words:

-In January 2012, when I was approximately 5 months old, a very bad human deliberately tied me to railway line in North London and I was hit by a train.
+In January 2012, when I was approximately 5 months old, a very bad human deliberately tied me to the railway line in North London and I was hit by a train.
 The impact severed off most of my tail and critically injured my rear left leg.
 I managed to stagger away and hid for around 5 days.

 I took one look at them and knew they were good humans who would never hurt me and would make my dream of a wonderful life come true.
 I limped over to them and without any fuss or fear got into their vehicle and went to their big doggy home.
 I got out of the car, walked into their kitchen, sleepily greeted the numerous dogs, flopped down and drifted off to sleep knowing I was safe.
-Ross and James then asked all of their dog loving friends if anyone would be able to offer me a good home.
+Ross and James then asked all of their dog-loving friends if anyone would be able to offer me a good home.
 This is how my mummy first learned about me.
-Mummy (Colleen) came to visit me at Ross and James house and the rest is history.
-I moved to my forever home on the evening of the 18th February 2012 just 6 weeks after my operation.
+Mummy (Colleen) came to visit me at Ross and James’ house and the rest is history.
+I moved to my forever home on the evening of the 18th of February 2012 just 6 weeks after my operation.

-Owen lives with a condition called Schwartz Jampel Syndrome, a rare genetic disorder which causes his muscles to be permanently tense.
+Owen lives with a condition called Schwartz Jampel Syndrome, a rare genetic disorder that causes his muscles to be permanently tense.
 Although this affects his body it in no way affects his mind, heart or soul which for me from my doggy point of view are the most important and relevant parts of a human being.
 To that end, in my fluffy eyes, my Little B is perfect and no one will ever convince me otherwise 🙂

 I am now a Therapy dog and would love to work at Amputee Wards and Rehabilitation Centres.
-I admire anyone who strives to give animals the chance to lead a pain free fulfilling and loving life and home.
+I admire anyone who strives to give animals the chance to lead a pain-free fulfilling and loving life and home.
 Please do not overlook an animal who has physical challenges, we never let these get in the way of our happiness so why would you?

-It was a serendipitous finding to have come across a post by Haatchi’s mom on Dog with Blog’s facebook page that led us to discover this heartwarming story which will now forever be our swansong of hope.
+It was a serendipitous finding to have come across a post by Haatchi’s mom on Dog with Blog’s Facebook page that led us to discover this heartwarming story which will now forever be our swansong of hope.
 Here’s wishing Haatchi, Owen and the family all the love and wishes from this Indian dog.